 However, obtaining Sea Surface Height measurements from altimetry data gets exceptionally difficult near the coast.
 This is because islands, small rocks, and human infrastructure (and even boats), are captured by the altimeter pulse, and influence the returned signal.
 Sea-ice also presents a significant challenge, as a hard surface masking the underlying ocean.
 To account for these, complex masking, and signal analysis procedures developed by coastal altimetry scientists are used to maximise how much usable data we can get near the coast and from ice-prone areas.
 This is the rational underlying of why the Baltic SEAL project was successful in using the development of a Baltic Sea product to advance global knowledge and innovation in Sea Level products.

 The Coastal Altimetry science community has grown significantly over the years.
-For more information on the community, and their activities check out the ESA-funded workshop and training programme for 2018 and 2020.
+For more information on the community, and their activities check out the ESA-funded workshop and training programme for 2018 to 2023.
 For a useful introduction to ocean and coastal altimetry, check out the eSurge Coastal Altimetry handbook (downloads as a pdf).
 It is a really useful gateway to the basics of measuring our oceans using altimeters, and the complexities involved getting Sea-Level estimates from coastal areas.
 It is also tailored for both expert and novice altimetry data-users.

 This website uses cookies to improve your experience.
-We'll assume you're ok with this, but you can opt-out if you wish.AcceptRejectRead More
+We'll assume you're ok with this, but you can opt-out if you wish.AcceptReject Read More Privacy & Cookies Policy